edgelesssys/marblerun/README.md

 ### Hello World

-We have two basic examples on how to build confidential applications with Edgeless Mesh.
+We have two basic examples on how to build confidential applications with Mesh.

-* See [helloworld](../samples/helloworld/README.md) for how integrate Edgeless Mesh with your Golang application.
+* See [helloworld](../samples/helloworld/README.md) for how integrate Mesh with your Golang application.
-* See [helloc++](../samples/helloc++/README.md) for how integrate Edgeless Mesh with your C++ application.
+* See [helloc++](../samples/helloc++/README.md) for how integrate Mesh with your C++ application.

 ### Confidential Emoji Voting

 The popular [Linkerd][linkerd] service mesh uses the simple and fun scalable *emojivoto* app as the default demo.
 You can find our confidential variant [here][emojivoto].
 Your emoji votes have never been safer!

 ## Roadmap :rocket:

 Planned features include: